gbrsoos/8WeekSQLChallenge/Week3-Foodie_Fi/B. Data Analysis Questions.md

 | 307      | 30.7          |

 ### Question 5: How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?
+To be completely failure-proof, I used 2 CTEs here.
+One is responsible for creating a row_number for each separate purchase of the customers, and the second one counts whether it is true that the customer started with a trial and followed by churning.
+In the outer query, I just filter the cases where it is true (`identifier = 2`) and do the necessary calculations.

 ```sql
 WITH presence_cte AS (